 Sexology refers to the scientific study of human sexuality.
-Specific focal areas include human reproduction, sexual rights and consent, sex and gender diversity, sexual diversity, and population health responses to sexual health challenges.
-The study of love, sexual emotions, human relationships, human sexual response, criminal sexual behaviour, sexual function, sexual pleasure and fulfilment have been relatively recent endeavours in the scientific study of sexuality.
+Specific focal areas include human reproduction; sexual rights and consent; diversity of sex, gender and sexuality; and population health responses to sexual health challenges.
+The study of love, sexual emotions, human relationships, human sexual response, criminal sexual behaviour, sexual function, and sexual pleasure are more recent endeavours in the field.

-Students in the Sexology Program at Curtin University study all the above topics, plus issues of legality, values, law reform, sex trafficking, sexual changes throughout life, diversity, gender, fetishes, desire, fixations, arousal, disease, erotica, cross cultural sexual practices, and many more topics.
+Students in our programs study all the above topics, plus issues of legality, values, law reform, sex trafficking, sexual changes throughout life, diversity, gender, fetishes, desire, fixations, arousal, disease, erotica, cross cultural sexual practices, and much more.

-In early 2005, under the leadership of Dr Gareth Merriman, the Sexology teaching and research program moved to the School of Public Health and became a Sexology Department.
-This new focus under Public Health provided additional collaborative links with local, state, national and international programs in health promotion, therapy, epidemiology, education and evaluation, research, policy development, and human rights advocacy.
-The School of Public Health provides world-class facilities for teaching and research, and an ideal environment for student learning.
+Our academic team collaborates extensively with local, state, national and international programs in health promotion, therapy, epidemiology, education and evaluation, research, policy development, and human rights advocacy.
+The School of Population Health provides world-class facilities for teaching and research and is an ideal environment for student learning.

 Entry into the undergraduate units

-The courses are tailored towards a professional degree providing successful students with knowledge and skills to specialise in a variety of fields in sexology.
-A recognised bachelor degree in a related health profession, such as medical, social work or welfare studies, theology, education, health promotion, health sciences, psychology, sociology, anthropology, biological sciences, or related disciplines is required.
+We currently offer a Graduate Diploma of Sexology and a Masters of Sexology.
+Applicants require a recognised bachelor degree in a related health profession, such as medical, social work or welfare studies, theology, education, health promotion, health sciences, psychology, sociology, anthropology, biological sciences or related disciplines.
+Additional admission criteria may also apply.

 Students on the program enjoy strong links with the: